JakimPL/Iceberg-Order-Book/README.md

 `python main.py --generate-orders [number] --output [output]` or `python main.py -g [number] -o [output]`

 where `number` stands for the number of orders and `output` is the output filename.
-If the output is not specified, the default filename is used (`data.json` by default).
+If an output is not specified, the default filename is used (`data.json` by default).
 For example:

 `python main.py -g 100000 -o random_orders.json`